ros-navigation/docs.nav2.org/docs/getting_started/quickstart/index.md

 After starting, the robot initially has no idea where it is.
 By default, Nav2 waits for you to give it an approximate starting position.
 Take a look at where the robot is in the Gazebo world, and find that spot on the map.
-Set the initial pose by clicking the “2D Pose Estimate” button in RViz, and then down clicking on the map in that location.
+Set the initial pose by clicking the "2D Pose Estimate" button in RViz, and then down clicking on the map in that location.
 You set the orientation by dragging forward from the down click.